Argetlami/sssf-project/README.md

 listening on port 3000
 Database connected successfully.
 ```
 If the system prints something else, fix accordingly.
 The front-end can be accessed at [localhost:3000](http://localhost:3000) in a generic environment.
-GraphQL API can be accessed at [localhost:3000/graphql](http://localhost:3000/graphql)
+GraphQL API can be accessed at [localhost:3000/graphql](http://localhost:3000/graphql) and it contains its own documentation there.

 ## License